rust-lang/book/nostarch/chapter07.md

 The call to `outermost::middle_function` will work.
-This is because `middle_function` is public, and `try_me` is accessing `middle_function` through its parent module, `outermost` We determined in the previous paragraph that this module is accessible.
+This is because `middle_function` is public, and `try_me` is accessing `middle_function` through its parent module, `outermost`.
+We determined in the previous paragraph that this module is accessible.

 The call to `outermost::middle_secret_function` will cause a compilation error.